API layer

 // src/api/handlers/xrpc/my-feature/getItem.ts

-import { NotFoundError } from '@/types/errors.js';
+import { NotFoundError } from '../../../../types/errors.js';

-import type { MyFeatureQuery } from '@/api/schemas/my-feature.js';
+import type { XRPCMethod, XRPCResponse } from '../../../xrpc/types.js';

 const services = c.get('services');